How to Use the Preposition 'To'

 To some extent

-'To some extent' is used to express that something is partially true.
+'To some extent' expresses that something is partially true.

 To some extent, I agree with the ideas introduced in this discussion.